XTLS/Xray-docs-next/docs/en/document/level-2/vless_reverse.md

 # VLESS Reverse Proxy Examples

-This article demonstrates how to use Xray's VLESS reverse proxy capability to send traffic back into a remote private network through a public server.
-Two common use cases are covered here:
+This article demonstrates how to use Xray's VLESS reverse proxy capability to send traffic back into a remote private network through a public server, or even continue out to the public internet through a home broadband connection.
+Three common use cases are covered here:

 - `Ingress forwarding`: remote port mapping that maps a public entry port to a remote internal Web service;
-- `Remote return home`: remote private-network roaming where a user relays through a public server and continues accessing resources inside the home network.
+- `Remote return home`: remote private-network roaming where a user relays through a public server and continues accessing resources inside the home network;
+- `Home broadband egress`: the user relays through a public server, sends selected traffic back to a device at home, and then accesses the public internet through the home broadband uplink.

 ## Ingress Forwarding